South African Army College: Training expansion

-World War 2
+World War II

 Approximately 150 000 students of all ranks received training at the Army College during the war.
 Several branches had also become schools in their own right and had moved to premises across South Africa.
 For example, Signals moved Potchefstroom becoming the Signals Training Centre.
 By the end of the war however, some branches such as the Chemical Warfare branch had been disbanded.

 Training Developments after the War

-Branches such as Administration and Ordinance started in the 1950s while joint training between the Army and Air Force came to an end with the eventual establishment of its Air Force College.
+Branches such as Administration and Ordnance started in the 1950s while joint training between the Army and Air Force came to an end with the eventual establishment of its Air Force College.
 In 1953 the Weapon Training Branch was redesignated the Infantry School; see South African Infantry School.

 By the 1960s, Intelligence, Nuclear, Biological and Chemical branches was established as well.
 The Infantry School had moved to Oudtshoorn in the Cape.

 Name Change

 In 1968 the Chief of the Army changed the name of the unit to the South African Army College in order for it to fully develop its now uniquely Army character.